zilluss/Open-Nuki-Fob/README.md

 The gcc-arm compilers for the NRF528322, openocd (the latest release with NRF52 support) and the nRF5 SDK 17.x.x.

 Edit the Makefile and set
-- SDK_PATH: the directory of the NRF SDK
+- SDK_ROOT: the directory of the NRF SDK
 - OPENOCD_HOME: the base directory of openocd which contains the tcl files
 - OPENOCD: the openocd binary